pupper-dev/bark/README.md

 ## the goal

 My goal is to create a matrix client designed specifically to rival both Discord and social VR apps (like VRChat, Neos, etc.)
 Open source from the start, using matrix, and will provide thorough documentation on features/changes.

 Facilitates work on my "vector_sdk" a godot SDK to make it easier to implement matrix into games.
-This will eventually be accompanied by a solution I'm architecting for various methods of indie devs to host their games on MMMat.
+This will eventually be accompanied by a solution I'm architecting for various methods of indie devs to host their games on Matrix.